publishpress/publishpress-series/orgSeries/readme.txt

 1. Extract to a folder in `../wp-content/plugins/`.
 The orgSeries folder can be named whatever you want but the default is "organize-series".
 The final structure would be something like this: `../wp-content/plugins/organize-series/--and all the orgSeries plugin files/folders--`
 1. Activate orgSeries on your WordPress plugins page.
 1. The Series-Icons feature uploads to the default upload directory you've set for your WordPress installation (in Options/Settings->Miscellaneous).
 If you want to use series-icons its **important** that you uncheck the "Organize my uploads into month- and year-based folders" box.
+1. Visit the "Options/Settings->Series Options" page to initialize all the default settings.

 That's it!
-You might want to check out the Series Options page (in the "settings" menu of WP 2.5 or "options" in earlier WP versions) and the Manage->Series Page.
+You might want to read through the Series Options page (in the "settings" menu of WP 2.5 or "options" in earlier WP versions) and the Manage->Series Page.
 You'll also notice that your "write/edit" posts page now has a handy dandy series box on it for adding your posts to a series (and creating new series on the fly).

 For support please visit [the support forums](http://unfoldingneurons.com/forums/forum/organize-series-wordpress-plugin "For help click here!").

+== Frequently Asked Questions ==
+You know what?
+You ask the questions, I'll put the most common ones here.

 == Upgrading ==
 If you are visiting this tab then you are probably a user of one of the older versions of Organize Series and have been waiting for me to finally get something out the door that is compatible with WP 2.3+ First, thanks for being patient - I've been frustrated myself with the time it's taken but I think it's been worth it!
 The good news is that you can import all your series structures from your old setup into the new series taxonomy!!
 Just follow these instructions carefully.